5 Best Ways To Get Van Gogh Museum Tickets In Amsterdam + Tips For Visiting

 Another option is to book tickets to Van Gogh museum on Tiqets, which is another reputable third party booking site.

-GetYourGuide also offers a nice combination ticket that includes admission to the Van Gogh Museum and a canal cruise,
+GetYourGuide also offers a nice combination ticket that includes admission to the Van Gogh Museum and a canal cruise.

 Way N. 3: Take a guided tour of the Van Gogh Museum

-Opting for a guided tour is the best way to get an in-depth insight into the museum and of the life of Van Gogh.
+Opting for a guided tour is the best way to get an in-depth insight into the museum and the life of Van Gogh.
 Your expert local guide will lead you around the various exhibits and works and explain the meaning and history behind some of the most important pieces.

 Guided tour of Van Gogh Museum – this tour sold on GetYourGuide is offered in a variety of languages and is one of the best available.
 It lasts 2.5 hours, after which you are free to explore the museum on your own if you wish.